 What this means for Palantir investors?

-It is clear analysts are slowly moving towards higher targets for 2021/22.
-The spread of both bullish and bearish ratings is a product of the company only trading for a short period of time.
-Furthermore, we are likely to see more coverage from larger institutions throughout 2021/22.
-This will enable a greater variety of coverage which may paint a clearer picture of the consensus on Wallstreet.
+It is clear that analysts are practising caution on Palantir’s current valuation.
+However the spread of both bullish and bearish ratings is a product of the company only trading for a short period of time.
+Furthermore, we are likely to see more coverage from larger institutions throughout this year.
+However, from the targets we have we can conclude that in recent months analysts have lowered their targets with concerns surrounding Government reliance on revenue.

 Palantir Revenue forecasts for 2021

-Firstly, Palantir released positive Q3 earnings results, shedding light on its growing pipeline of customers.
-This was also translated in the Q4 earnings of 2020, with the company posting $422 million in quarterly revenue (40% growth YOY).
-In 2020, Palantir generated $1.093 Billion in revenue which is a 47% improvement YOY.
-One of the catalysts for this growth was a significant improvement of revenue per customer, which is $7.9 million.
-Analysts are predicting Palantir to generate $1.4 Billion in revenue in 2021 and $1.92 Billion in 2022 (average revenue forecast).
+Analysts are predicting Palantir to generate $1.47 Billion in revenue in 2021 and $1.91 Billion in 2022 (average revenue forecast).
 In addition the company expects to generate $4 Billion or more by 2025.
 The strong growth in revenue is a green light for longer term shareholders.

 The strong revenue guidance is mainly driven by the impressive growth in deals announced in recent quarters.
 These contracts include the U.S. Army (Project Vantage $114 million USD), National Institutes of Health (USD $36 million), and USD $300 million renewal with their aerospace customer.
 Furthermore, COVID has had a positive impact on Palantirs demand from cliental.
 Businesses have been transforming the way they operate to stay afloat in the dynamic business environment.
 For example, Enterprise resource planning are one of Palantirs clients who are looking to simplify the way they operate.